frdel/agent-zero/prompts/self-reflection/agent.tools.md

 ### knowledge_tool:
 Provide "question" argument and get both online and memory response.
 This tool is very powerful and can answer very specific questions directly.
-First always try to ask for result rather that guidance.
+First always try to ask for result rather than guidance.
 Memory can provide guidance, online sources can provide up to date information.
 Always verify memory by online.
-DO NOT LOOP through searches, work with the first output of the tool.
+Cross-reference multiple sources for complex topics, for enhanced accuracy.
 **Example usage**:
 ~~~json
 {